legacysurvey/legacysurvey/pages/mzls.rst

 The MzLS survey tiles the sky in three passes, similar to the `DECaLS`_ survey strategy.
-At least one of these passes will be observed in both photometric conditions and in seeing conditions better than 1.3 arcsec.
+At least one of these passes was observed in both photometric conditions and in seeing conditions better than 1.3 arcsec.

-MzLS began survey operations on February 2, 2016, and completed 50% of its survey in 116 scheduled nights in the 2016A semester (February-June).
+MzLS  began  official  survey  operations  on  February  2,  2016,  and  ended  on  February  12,  2018.
-MzLS is expected to complete observations in July 2017 with an additional 115 nights in 2017A.
+During this period,  MzLS used a total of 382.7 nights,  276.8 of which were clear enough to allow observations.

+Additional information is available in the `DESI Legacy Imaging Surveys Overview Paper.`_

 .. _`SDSS`: http://classic.sdss.org
 .. _`SDSS-II`: http://classic.sdss.org